-ANOTHER STUDY FINGERS ENTRAPMENT OF THE SUPERIOR CLUNEAL NERVE AS CAUSE OF BACK & LEG PAIN
+ANOTHER STUDY TOUTS ENTRAPMENT OF THE SUPERIOR CLUNEAL NERVE AS CAUSE OF BACK & LEG PAIN

 Be aware that none of the stenosis patients met criteria for being diagnosed with superior cluneal nerve entrapment.
 If patients from the nerve entrapment group had their pain relived by an anesthetic injection at the area where the nerve exited the thoracolumbar fascia, the diagnosis of entrapment was confirmed.
 For those whose pain could not be relived long-term in this manner, the authors took a surgical approach.

 These neurosurgeons found that a TRIGGER POINT was invariably present at the site of pain and “carefully dissected so that the superior cluneal nerves were identified.”
 The surgeons then traced the nerves back to the point they came through the thoracolumbar fascia and simply “released” them (they used “microscissors,” to make the hole slightly bigger) “until reaching the point at which the superior cluneal nerve was free of kinks“.
 10 of those from this second group required surgical release.
 What was discovered from this experiment?

 Entrapment of the cluneal nerve tends to cause significantly more pain and dysfunction than lumbar spinal stenosis (a shrinking of the spinal canal).
 On the pain / disability scale used by these authors (Roland Morris), “the scores were significantly higher in the SCN entrapment group than in the spinal stenosis group.”
 How did this shake out specifically?